felipeoyarce/layerwise-learning/README.md

 Different strategies have been proposed for avoiding Barren Plateaus for example by using [local cost function](https://pennylane.ai/qml/demos/tutorial_local_cost_functions.html).

 In __layerwise learning__ the strategy is to gradually increase the number of parameters by adding a few layers and training them while freezing the parameters of previous layers already trained.
-Once you've reached the complete size of the circuit
+Once you've reached the complete size of the circuit then you define a partition of the weights to train first on that subset of the weights and then on the remaining weights.
+Our implemention here is very simple, first we train over the first half of the circuit while freezing the other half and then we swap to train the other part.

+An easy way for understanding this technique is to think that we're dividing the problem into smaller circuits to successfully avoid to fall into Barren Plateaus :muscle:

 ### Training the circuit little by little :walking:

-Phase I the size of the circuit is gradually increased at each step of the training while freezing previuos layers
+#### Layer structure
+A layer in this approach is composed by a set of single qubit rotations randomly chosen between RZ, RY and RZ rotations in each qubit and a set of CZ two qubits gates in a ladder structure.

+IMAGE HERE

+Layerwise learning is divided in two learning phases:

+#### Phase I: Increasing the circuit size

+As we mentioned earlier, here the idea is to define a number of layers to add in each step of Phase I, e.g two layers per step,

+#### Phase II: Split the circuit into pieces

 #### Main ingredients :bread: